Twenty Book Challenge Extra Credit Assignment/4th Nine Weeks (due June 1st)

-- Reflection: Write a paragraph of reflection using one of the reflection questions from this sheet.
+Reflection: Write a long paragraph (seven to 10 sentences) of reflection using one of the reflection questions from this sheet.
 Restate the question at the beginning of your reflection.
 You must use details from the book in your paragraph.
+This is where I want you to write your details about the book.
+Thank you!

 Reflection Questions for Fiction: